Laxman-SM/cloudExplorer/README.md

 # Running Cloud Explorer in Docker
 <br>
-The following steps will explain how to run CloudExplorer from a Docker container.
-The template will install a CentOS 7 container with TWM and Xterm.
+The following steps will explain how to run Cloud Explorer from a Docker container.
+The template will install an Ubuntu container using the FVWM window manager.
 ```
 git clone https://github.com/rusher81572/cloudExplorer.git -b docker
 cd cloudExplorer